Looking for something short and sweet to get your French skills up to snuff?

 Short stories offer a few different benefits that novels can’t lend to beginning learners.
 Get to know the world of the French short story—or nouvelle—and soon a host of different elements of French literature will become available to you.

-Why to Choose French Short Stories as a Beginner
+Why Choose French Short Stories as a Beginner

 There are lots of reasons to choose French short stories as a tool for a French beginner.

-Now that isn’t to say that you should simply rush through your short story!
+If you are ready for short stories, don’t just rush through them!
 Another benefit of choosing this shorter format is that reading a short story allows you to concentrate more fully on use of language, which helps you improve your French.

 As opposed to simply following the story blindly, reading a shorter story gives you the opportunity to really focus on words that you don’t know or recognize.
 It’s always better to read these short stories with a critical eye.
 Don’t be afraid to write in the margins, take notes, and look up unfamiliar words.
 So that you don’t break your stride, consider writing down words that you can sort of understand from context in a notebook, so that you can look them up later.
 Keep a pocket dictionary nearby to look up words that you need to understand immediately in order to comprehend the meaning of the sentence or story.